BLOOD AND HORMONAL FACTORS NOT ASSOCIATED WITH ELITE FEMALE TRAINING RESPONSES

 VanHeest, J. L., & Ratliff, K. (1998).
 Hematological and hormonal changes in elite female swimmers.
 Medicine and Science in Sports and Exercise, 30(5), Supplement abstract 986.

 International and national caliber female swimmers (N = 12) were evaluated over a 16-week period for blood and hormonal parameters.
 The total group and two sub-groups, based on peak-performance data, were analyzed.
 Swimmers who improved by more than 3% over the period were deemed to have "improved" while the others were classified as "non-improved."
 Assessments occurred in the first week, week 8 (mid-season), and week 16 (taper).
-The hypothesis tested was: relationships seen with sub-elite athletes would persist and become stronger in elite swimmers because of the type of training performed.
+The hypothesis tested was: relationships seen with sub-elite athletes would persist and become stronger in elite swimmers as a result of the type of training performed.

 No significant changes were observed in ferritin, hematocrit, red blood cell count, white blood cell count, % monocytes, % lymphocytes, % eosinophils, platelets, cortisol, testosterone, and testosterone:cortisol ratio for the total group.
 Iron and hemoglobin tended to decrease while % basophils increased over time.
 Differences between improvers and non-improvers were evident at the start of the investigation in testosterone and T:C ratio.
 Non-improvers changed over the 16 weeks in cortisol, lymphocytes, and neutrophils.